amalgam8/amalgam8.github.io/overview.md

 3. **Sidecar** -  Each microservice in the application is paired with a sidecar.
-Conceptually, the sidecar's basic responsibility includes service registration, service discovery and *client-side load-balancing* of requests across microservice instances.
+Conceptually, the sidecar's basic responsibility includes service registration (where required), service discovery and *client-side load-balancing* of requests across microservice instances.
 In addition to these basic responsibilities, the sidecar is responsible for essential functions such as version-aware routing, fault injection, ACLs, rate limiting,